for Herpes Zoster and Herpes Labialis

 - rash, itching or hives on the skin

-Do not breast-feed if you are taking this medicine.
-Your doctor will discuss the risks and benefits of using Vaclovir tablets when pregnant and during breastfeeding.
+Do not breast-feed if you are taking this medicine Your doctor will discuss the risks and benefits of taking VACLOVIR when pregnant or whilst breastfeeding.

 Before you start to take it